Data Compression and Deduplication

 When selecting the data block size, consider the following aspects:

 The incorrectly chosen data block size may decrease the performance.
-For example, when you deduplicate a large backup file to small data blocks, Veeam Backup & Replication produces a very large deduplication metadata table, which can potentially overgrow memory and CPU resources of your backup repository.
+For example, when you deduplicate a large backup file to small data blocks, Veeam Backup & Replication produces a very large deduplication metadata table, which can potentially overgrow the memory and CPU resources of your backup repository.
 For large backup files, it is better to use large data blocks.

-Storage optimization option
+Storage optimization option | Description |

-This option will provide the lowest deduplication ratio and the largest size of incremental files.
+4 MB (former Local target (large blocks)) | Recommended for files that are larger than 16 TB.
+This option provides the lowest deduplication ratio and the largest size of incremental files. |

-This option provides the fastest job performance but reduces the deduplication ratio, because with larger data blocks it is less likely to find identical blocks.
+1 MB (former Local target) | Recommended for backup and replication to SAN, DAS or local storage.
+This option provides the fastest job performance but reduces the deduplication ratio because, with larger data blocks, it is less likely to find identical blocks. |

-This option provides a better deduplication ratio and reduces the size of a file because of reduced data block sizes.
+512 KB (former LAN target) | Recommended for backup and replication to NAS, and on-site backup and replication.
+This option provides a better deduplication ratio and reduces the size of a file because of reduced data block sizes. |

-This option provides the maximum deduplication ratio and the smallest size of files that allows you to reduce the amount of traffic over WAN.
+256 KB (former WAN target) | Recommended if you are planning to use WAN for off-site backup and replication.
+This option provides the maximum deduplication ratio and the smallest size of files that allows you to reduce the amount of traffic over WAN. |

 Changing Storage Optimization Settings